Crypto Tax South Africa: Expert Guide 2025

 Bed and breakfasting is a common Capital Gains Tax avoidance scheme, where an investor sells shares one day (before bed) and repurchases those same shares the next day (at breakfast), with the intention to create an artificial capital loss to offset against capital gains and reduce their overall tax liability.

-As such, SARS has clear rules regarding losses generated from bed and breakfasting, stating that if shares are disposed of at a capital loss and bought back within a 45 day period on either side of the disposal, the capital loss must be disregarded and the investor is unable to offset it against gains as it will be ring-fenced under section 20A for natural persons as a suspicious enterprise.
+As such, SARS has clear rules regarding losses generated from bed and breakfasting, stating that if shares are disposed of at a capital loss and bought back within a 45 day period on either side of the disposal, the capital loss must be disregarded.
+Under paragraph 42, the capital loss is not forfeited but is added to the base cost of the replacement shares.
+This way, the use of the capital loss is deferred until the replacement shares are sold without reacquiring them in the short term.

 Although SARS guidance only covers bed and breakfast sales in regard to shares, it's highly likely that if you're seen to be creating artificial losses by disposing of and reacquiring crypto, you'll be unable to utilise these losses to reduce your gains.